rajpurkarlab/cheXlocalize/README.md

 <a name="prob_threshold"></a>
 ### Fine-tune probability thresholds
+We noticed that for many CXRs false positive saliency segmentations were generated even though model probability was low.
+To ensure that the saliency segmentation is consistent with model probability output, we apply a logic such that the segmentation mask is all zeros if the predicted probability was below a chosen cutoff.
+To choose these cutoffs for each pathology, we maximize the mIoU on the validation set.

-To create the csv file to use with the above flag `probability_threshold_path`, run:
+To create the csv file with these cutoffs (and that should be used with the flag `--probability_threshold_path` for `heatmap_to_segmentation.py`), run:

 ```
 (chexlocalize) > python tune_probability_threshold.py [FLAGS]